sylvainpolletvillard/postcss-grid-kiss/README.md

 - `grid-auto-flow` ❌ [3]
 - `grid` ❌ [4]

-[1]: gaps are actually faked as empty zones, so you can draw these zones explicitely
+[1]: gaps are actually faked as empty zones, so you can define the gap dimension specifically by row/column.
+See [Gaps Dimensions](#gaps-dimensions)

 [2]: `justify-items` and `align-items` are not used on the container level, instead use alignment helpers for each zone